mike-french/myrex/README.md

 ### Quantifiers

-Combinator for zero or one repetitions `?`.
+Combinator for zero or one repetitions `P?`.

 Split node _S_ can bypass the process subgraph _P_ (zero).